Volunteer to Teach English at NSC!

 What level will my students be?

-We offer 8 levels of classes, from pre-literate to advanced.
-Students take a placement test prior to registering for a class, which allows us to offer focused instruction that best meets the needs of our students.
+We offer several levels of classes, from beginner to advanced.
+Students take a speaking assessment prior to registering for a class, which allows us to offer focused instruction that best meets the needs of our students.
 Volunteers are assigned to a class level based on student need.

 What materials will be available to me?

-Teachers, TAs, and students will all receive copies of the assigned texts.
-Volunteers also have access to teacher editions of the texts (with lesson plan suggestions) as well as our library of supplemental texts.
+Teachers, TAs, and students will all receive copies of the assigned materials.
+Volunteers also have access to teacher editions of the materials (with lesson plan suggestions).

 Do I need to have additional language proficiency in order to volunteer?